TULiberalArts/Jewish-Studies/pages/home.md

   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-image.html
       title="Hillel at Temple University"
       content="More than 700 students are involved in Jewish activities sponsored by Hillel at Temple University every month.
-The Edward H. Rosen Center for Jewish Life features a kosher deli that serves lunch and dinner, wifi and a warm and caring staff." image=""
+This makes Hillel one of the most active student organizations on campus." image=""
       button-link="http://www.templehillel.com/ "
       button-text="Learn More" %}